skilesare/immortality/achieving_supersociety/as-desired.md

 The issuing state will also regulate the loan pool.
+The loan pool works can work in a number of different ways and I'm not sure which should emerge as the dominat model.

-The loan pool works in much the same way that the existing fractional reserve banking system works.
+The first way works in much the same way that the existing fractional reserve banking system works.
 The key difference is that citizens will reap the benefit of the loans instead of the banks.

 All accounts will have a portion of their balance that is 'protected' from demurrage.
 This amount will be aggregated and put up for loan by the central authority.
 It will be multiplied by a reserve requirement factor that will allow us to issue an amount higher than in the pool.
 This rate, along with the demurrage rate can be used to ensure that we keep enough money in the system to purchase all that is produced and yet still have a means to extract money from the system in times of crisis.

 As an effect of demurrage, the interest rate will be close zero for short term loans.
 How then do we keep a run on the bank from occurring?
 And what are we going to do with all the banker that are now out of work?
+We will answer these quesitons in a later section.

+A second method could be for the government to just issue the loan pools to the groups of loan officers in the same way that the fed currently issues money to commercial banks.
+This will likely require a higher demurrage rate so that the money can be pulled back out of the economy at a higher rate.

+A third method could be to just let loan pools emerge naturally.
+If the infrastructure provides for the tracking of loans it is likely that a market place will emerge for collecting 'deposits' and issueing them out as 'loans' as banks do today.
+In this case the prefs would flow in the same way as our first proposal, but citizens will need to be more proactive to move thier cash into these deposit type accounts.